HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 ``` python
 !pip install libraryname
 ```
-If the requested library is already installed, Python will let you know this by returning the version number of the installed library.
+If the requested library is already installed, Python will let you know this by returning the version number of the library installed in your system.
 You can always verfy if Colab has already access to a library by typing

 ```python
 !pip freeze